manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/install-desktop-server/install-desktop-server.md

     Click **Next**.

-1. The Typical Install Configuration window displays pre-filled names and values with configuration parameters.
+1. The Typical Install Configuration window displays prefilled names and values with configuration parameters.

     For this task, specify the following.
      - **OSDBA group** - *dba*